How to Add an MCP Server to Claude Desktop

 Install Node.js

-Most of not all of the MCP servers are Node based.
-It’s a Javascript “runtime” that allows you to run Node packages.
-You might have spotted that we’re about to run the @latest version of the Chrome Devtools MCP from their NPM (Node Package Manager) repository.
+Most if not all of the MCP servers are Node based.
+It's a Javascript "runtime" that allows you to run Node packages.
+You might have spotted that we're about to run the @latest version of the Chrome Devtools MCP from their NPM (Node Package Manager) repository.

-To make this happen, all you need to do is install Node.js:
+To make this happen, all you need to do is install Node.js :

 It's easier than you think - to check that everything installed correctly open CMD and run: